airbrake/airbrake-ruby/README.md

 ##### Optional filters

-Some filters are not added by default because the information that they attach is useful only for a specific type apps.
-You have to include such filters manually.
+The library adds a few filters by default.
+However, some of them are optional and not added.
+This is because such filters are overly specific and may not suit every type of application, so there's no need to include them only to clutter the notice object.
+You have to include such filters manually, if you think you need them.
 The list of optional filters include:

 * Airbrake::Filters::ThreadFilter

-Including them is as easy as:
+Adding them is as easy as:

 ```ruby
 Airbrake.add_filter(Airbrake::Filters::ThreadFilter.new)